iltuoconsulenteit/DocCropper/README.md

 This project uses [Interact.JS](https://github.com/taye/interact.js) for managing draggable corner points.

 The frontend allows the user to:
 - Upload images with the file picker.
-Mobile devices can capture multiple photos or choose from the gallery, while desktop users may also drag and drop files
+On mobile devices the file picker is shown by default but you can switch to the camera mode and choose which camera to use.
+Desktop users may also drag and drop files
 - Add more images later without losing previously processed ones
 - Manually adjust the four corners of each image
 - Submit data (image, coordinates, size) to the backend